noureddinekhiati/Semi-supervised-lung-segmentation/README.md

 Shape-Aware synthesis of pathological lung CT scans using CycleGAN for enhanced semi-supervised lung segmentation

-This is the official implementation of the submitted paper to MIDL 2024
+This is the official implementation of the submitted paper to SPIE 2025

 Abstract :
 This paper addresses the problem of pathological lung segmentation, a significant challenge in medical image analysis, particularly pronounced in cases of peripheral opacities (severe fibrosis and condensations) because of the textural similarity between lung tissue and surrounding areas.